The Vagus Nerve

 Functions:

-It plays a big role in involuntary sensory functions like:
+It plays a big role in involuntary functions like:

 Dysfunction:

-Your sympathetic nervous system helps assess a dangerous situation (fight, flight, freeze & fawn) and your parasympathetic helps you rest, renourish and recover.
+Your sympathetic nervous system helps assess and react to a dangerous situation (fight, flight, freeze & fawn) and your parasympathetic (calming side) system helps you rest, renourish and recover - the Vagus Nerve is truly a main facilitator in the calm side.

 Temporary imbalance or dysregulation is healthy when needed, again these things exist to protect and support us.
-If you are in physical danger, it may not be the time for relaxation and a snack, you need your sympathetic system to kick in and get you to safety.
+If you are in physical danger, it may not be the time for relaxation and a snack, you need your fight/flight system to kick in and get you to safety.
 Or you have a work deadline to meet, or last minute kid’s project, you need to be able to rise to the occasion.
-The problem occurs when stress, anxiety and trauma become the regular state of functioning, when they become the pattern.
+The problem occurs when stress, anxiety and trauma become the regular state of functioning, when they become the pattern, and in this modern society we are expected far too often to live in this activated state.

 How does somatic work help?